Matot: In early nonrabbinic interpretation

 The parashah has parallels or is discussed in these early nonrabbinic sources:

 Numbers chapter 30

-The Damascus Document of the Qumran community prohited a man from annulling an oath about which he did not know whether or not it should be carried out.
+The Damascus Document of the Qumran community prohibited a man from annulling an oath about which he did not know whether or not it should be carried out.

 In classical rabbinic interpretation

 The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:

 Numbers chapter 30

 Tractates Nedarim and Shevuot in the Mishnah, Tosefta, Jerusalem Talmud, and Babylonian Talmud interpreted the laws of vows and oaths in Exodus 20:7, Leviticus 5:1–10 and 19:12, Numbers 30:2–17, and Deuteronomy 23:24.